vitaminxp/FocusUF/README.md

 # FocusUF
+This is modifed version of FocusUF (added -con for contrast and -sharp for sharpness).

+---

 Command line tool for locking the focus of ~~a Microsoft® LifeCam HD-5000 webcam~~ any webcam that supports IAMCameraControl control interface from DirectShowLib.

 The LifeCam HD-5000 webcam is a decent webcam with an annoying feature.
 The autofocus keeps shifting the focus around if you move your head slightly.
 When you are in a video chat with someone, this can get annoying for the other viewers.
 Your face will shift in and out of focus.